jiaqingxie/GuaranteeML/README.md

 ### Important Dates for repo

 9/10/2023: Add assignment 1 and personal answers for assignment 1; Add Lecture 1 - 4 PDF; Add reference book " High-Dimensional Statistics" by Martion J. Wainwright

+11/10/2023: Fix typos and mistakes in assignment 1.
+Add lecture 5 and interactive session materials.